dsoiM/googlehomePCPOSH/README.md

-# Google Home PC POSH
+# Google Home PC control with PowerShell
-Control your Windows 10 PC with Google Home (and assistant) using IFTTT and PushBullet - with powershell
+Control your Windows 10 PC with Google Home (and assistant) using IFTTT and PushBullet - with PowerShell

+Only Windows 10 supported!

 Instructions: